radacovsky/ngrx-store-idb/README.md

 #### `canConcurrentlySync(): boolean`

-Retuns true is current instance has lock or if the concurrency configuration allows concurrent instances to update IndexedDB (`concurrency.allowed = true`).
+Retuns true if current instance has lock or if the concurrency configuration allows concurrent instances to update IndexedDB (`concurrency.allowed = true`).

 ### Usage